Forum Replies Created

 Thank you for reaching out and I am happy to assist you with this.

-The optimal W3 Total Cache configuration takes into account a number of factors: your theme, your plugins, the technologies available on the server, and the details you supply when placing your order.
-Since everyone’s site and traffic and theme are different, there is no one size fits all solution.
+The optimal W3 Total Cache configuration takes into account a number of factors: your theme, your plugins, and the technologies available on the server.
+Since everyone’s site and traffic and theme is different, there is no one size fits all solution.

 The deliverable with this service is a faster site.
 It’s impossible to predict the extent to which our work will improve performance (especially true for code we didn’t write running on servers we didn’t build), but our promise is that we’ll do our best.